atyre2/NRES803-2016/week15.md

 ### Preparation

 This week's videos and exercises are based on educational materials from [DataCarpentry](http://www.datacarpentry.org/).
 Create a directory to hold all your work for this week.
 We will also use this directory next week.
 It doesn't matter what it is called; I called mine learn_sql so that's what you'll see in the videos.
-The data files needed for the challenge can be [downloaded here](http://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
+The data files needed for the challenges can be [downloaded here](http://figshare.com/articles/Portal_Project_Teaching_Database/1314459).
 You want the CSV files surveys.csv, plots.csv and species.csv.
 I put these files in a subdirectory called data.

 ### Introduction to SQL